Encentivize/bombast-node-sdk/README.md

 The principle of the Bombast SDK is brocken into:

   - **The API Call to**
-    - *bombaster*: This is used to create bombaster users, these users will have access to the *Bombast messaging system*
+    - *bombaster*: This is used to create bombaster users who will have access to the *Bombast messaging system*
       - **create**: The create method require an administrator that has full access.
     - *messages*: This is used to send sms/email messages directly.
 This is has the following method
       - **getMessages**: Get all messages that have been sent up to 50 message.